ccdxc/sw/penctl/docs/rest/penctl_get.rst

 ::

-  -h, --help   help for core
+  -h, --help   help for get

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~